 CPS has received more than \$1 billion in TIF funds for capital investments in schools throughout the city over the past decade.
 On top of capital expenditures, Mayor Emanuel is also committed to declaring a surplus of TIF funds each year.
 In July 2015, the Mayor announced a freeze on new spending in downtown TIF districts, which created an estimated \$250 million in additional TIF surplus over five years.
 In FY16, CPS received a spike in TIF funding because the surplus was greater than expected and some FY15 payments were received in FY16.
-In FY17, CPS will receive \$87.5 million in TIF funds, of which \$55 million is dedicated to covering an increase in CTU contract costs.
+In FY17, the TIF surplus funds for CPS are returning to the more normal level of \$32.5 million.